 The purpose of the RHR aquifer pump tests is to quantify the hydraulic properties of the Westwater Canyon Member of the Morrison Formation.
+Diagrams of the Westwater wells to be used for testing are provided in Attachment II.
 Additional pump tests may be performed in the future for the purpose of assessing inter-aquifer connections.
 It is also expected that the tests will provide insight into the location and nature of sub-surface boundaries such as faults; i.e. where they are and whether they function as barriers to ground water movement or as sources of water.